 State of Oregon:

-Bureau of Land Management (BLM): In September 2015 the BLM adopted resource management plans for conserving greater sage-grouse on federal public lands, later amended in 2019.
+Bureau of Land Management (BLM): In September 2015 the BLM adopted the Oregon Greater Sage-Grouse Approved Resource Management Plan Amendment on federal public lands (amended in 2019).
 See the BLM sage-grouse webpage for updates and information regarding sage-grouse conservation priorities and actions.

 US Fish and Wildlife Service (USFWS): The 2013 Conservation Objectives Team Report guided the work of federal, state and local partners to characterize and address threats to sage-grouse in order to achieve neutral or positive population trends.